asweigart/ezsheets/README.md

 Quickstart Guide
 ----------------

 First, go to https://developers.google.com/sheets/api/quickstart/python and click the "Enable the Google Sheets API" button.
 You'll need to log into your Google account.
 (I recommend using a separate Google account specifically made for your Python scripts.)
-Then download the credentials.json file, and place it in the same folder as your Python script.
+Then download the credentials.json file, rename it to credentials-sheets.json, and place it in the same folder as your Python script.

 Next, install the follow modules using `pip` (or `pip3` for Python 3 on macOS and Linux):